Close

 (3) Every owner or operator of a business shall be responsible for the removal of garbage, refuse and recyclables from their premises on a weekly basis to an approved waste disposal facility.

-(4) No residential property owner or tenant shall permit garbage, refuse, or recyclables, which are to be placed at the curb for collection, to remain on the premises occupied by them, for a period of more than seven (7) days, unless a public or statutory holiday has occurred on the regular scheduled
+(4) No residential property owner or tenant shall permit garbage, refuse, or recyclables, which are to be placed at the curb for collection, to remain on the premises occupied by them, for a period of more than seven (7) days, unless a public or statutory holiday has occurred on the regular scheduled collection day.
+When such has occurred, the garbage, refuse, and recyclables shall be prepared for the next scheduled collection day.

 (5) Construction waste, garbage, refuse or recyclables left by any builder or contractor, or property owner upon any street, lane, drive, public or private property outside of a building or buildings within the Town as a result of the construction, demolition, alteration or repair of such building or buildings, shall be removed from the site by the builder, contractor or property owner, as promptly as possible and disposed of in accordance with Central Waste Management Guidelines.

-(6) No householder or owner of a residential property shall store garbage, refuse or recyclables in a bin other than as specified in these
+(6) No householder or owner of a residential property shall store garbage, refuse or recyclables in a bin other than as specified in this By-Law and the bin must be located at the rear of the residential building between collection periods.

 (7) Burning, burying or disposal of construction waste from the result of any construction, demolition, alteration, or renovation is not permitted other than those approved in accordance with Central Waste Management guidelines.

-6. Suitable Bins
+6. Suitable Bins:

 Bins which are used for storage between collection events shall be maintained in a good state of repair and in a sanitary condition.
+Upon determination by the Town that the bin is unfit for use, the owner or occupant must discontinue use.
+The Town may elect to not collect garbage from the property until the unfit bin has been replaced.

-7. Fibre Recycling
+7. Fibre Recycling:

-– weigh not more than 22kgs (50 lbs.).
+ii. weigh not more than 22kgs (50 lbs.).

-8. Sharp Objects and Medical Waste
+8. Sharp Objects and Medical Waste:

 (1) Sharp Objects

-– Sharp objects must be placed in a cardboard box, no larger than 2 feet in any direction, or other rigid container, taped securely, and must indicate “SHARP OBJECTS” clearly written on the box.
+Sharp objects such as broken glass, fluorescent light bulbs, nails, screws, razor blades, knives, metal scraps, or wood splinters, and similar objects, may be set out for collection only if the sharp objects are placed in a cardboard box or wrapped in cardboard, and marked as such.
+Sharp objects must be placed in a cardboard box, no larger than 2 feet in any direction, or other rigid container, taped securely, and must indicate “SHARP OBJECTS” clearly written on the box.
 The sharp object must not penetrate the box/container in any way that may be harmful to the garbage collector or the public.

 (2) Medical Sharps and Similar Objects

-– Medical sharps, such as hypodermic needles, or other similar sharp objects, must be placed in a rigid puncture proof container prior to placing in the garbage.
+Medical sharps, such as hypodermic needles, or other similar sharp objects, must be placed in a rigid puncture proof container prior to placing in the garbage.
 The rigid puncture proof containers (eg. detergent bottle), must be drained of any liquid, and the lid of the container must be taped securely.
 The rigid puncture proof container must be placed in the regular clear garbage bag.

 (3) Home-Based Medical Waste

-– Other biomedical wastes (e.g., bandages, gauze and wipes to cleanse wounds, diapers, incontinence diapers and pads, disposable sheets, etc.), must be double bagged, in plastic bags, and securely closed, before placing in the regular clear garbage bag.
+Other biomedical wastes (e.g., bandages, gauze and wipes to cleanse wounds, diapers, incontinence diapers and pads, disposable sheets, etc.), must be double bagged, in plastic bags, and securely closed, before placing in the regular clear garbage bag.

 (4) Pharmaceuticals

-– All pharmaceuticals such as household medicines must not be disposed of in the garbage or flushed in the sanitary sewer.
+All pharmaceuticals such as household medicines must not be disposed of in the garbage or flushed in the sanitary sewer.
 Flushing even small quantities of household medicines down the drain can disrupt or destroy the useful microorganisms in the sewage treatment system and/or contaminate downstream water resources.
+All pharmaceuticals should be brought to a local pharmacy for proper disposal.
+Any prescription containers should have all personal information, including your medical identification number and prescription number removed prior to disposing in the garbage.

-9. Place for Containers
+9. Placement for Containers at the Street:

 10. Materials not Collected

-The Town shall not collect the following waste at curbside.
+The Town shall not collect the following waste at curbside:

 (1) Household hazardous waste

-– Household hazardous waste (HHW) is accepted at the Central Regional Waste Management site in Norris Arm during regular hours of operation.
+Household hazardous waste (HHW) is accepted at the Central Regional Waste Management site in Norris Arm during regular hours of operation.

-(2) Highly combustible materials such as oil, gasoline, soaked rags, gas containers, ammunition, chemicals, acids or their residue derivative. – Most of these items are considered household hazardous waste.
+(2) Highly combustible materials such as oil, gasoline, soaked rags, gas containers, ammunition, chemicals, acids or their residue derivative.
+Most of these items are considered household hazardous waste.

 (3) Grass and leaves

-– Grass and leaves are accepted at the community compost facility adjacent to the Drop Off facility on Whitmore Street at any time.
+Grass and leaves are accepted at the community compost facility adjacent to the Drop Off facility on Whitmore Street at any time.

 (5) Tree Branches and roots

-– Tree branches are accepted at the Drop Off facility on Whitmore Street at any time.
+Tree branches are accepted at the Drop Off facility on Whitmore Street at any time.

 (6) Sheet metal, iron, scrap steel, etc.

-– Street metal, iron, scrap steel is accepted at the Drop Off Facility on Whitmore Street on scheduled Saturday Drop Off dates.
+Street metal, iron, scrap steel is accepted at the Drop Off Facility on Whitmore Street on scheduled Saturday Drop Off dates.

 (7) Carcass of any animal or animal waste.